AngelMunoz/Finny/docs/assets/content/install.md

    - Windows
      - Press <kbd>Win</kbd>+<kbd>R</kbd>
      - Type `SystemPropertiesAdvanced.exe` and press enter
-     - Press the `Environment Variables` button
+     - Press the `Environment Variables` button at the bottom of the dialog
-     - Update the `PATH` variable with the location of your `Perla.exe` file
+     - Update the `PATH` variable with the location of your `perla.exe` file
      - Log out and Log in again for it to make effect

 # .NET Users